 Covid-19 - the Council approved the creation of the Covid-19 earmarked Reserve on 27 January 2021 (report 21/8 refers) to address the ongoing impact of Covid-19.
-It also approved that the final 2020/21 under spend would be earmarked within this Reserve.
+The Council approved savings from the Capital Fund and Ioan charges, the final 2020/21 under spend and Scottish government Covid funding would be earmarked within this Reserve.
 This will be utilised in 2021/22 and future years to fund non recurring expenditure pressures arising as a result of the pandemic.
 Revenue Grants - these grants are being carried forward in reserves as the grant conditions have been met but the expenditure has not been fully incurred.